US Disease Tracker Documentation¶

 - Only aggregate data will be collected to minimize the risk of reidentification.

-- Data should be updated and back-populated on a regular basis, acknowledging that recent data may be incomplete as investigations proceed.
+- Data are be updated and back-populated on a regular basis, acknowledging that recent data may be incomplete as investigations proceed.
 Records of prior versions will be maintained.

-- We do not suppress (except in accordance with individual jurisdiction policies, regulations, or laws) or manipulate data once received; jurisdictions should submit only data they are comfortable posting publicly.
+- We do not suppress or manipulate data once received; jurisdictions should submit data in manner in accordance with heir data release policies.

 Quick Reference¶